awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/create-destination.md

  **S3 backup bucket**
 Choose an existing backup bucket or create a new one\.
 Backup S3 bucket prefix
 \(Optional\) To use the default prefix for Amazon S3 objects, leave this option blank\.
 Kinesis Data Firehose automatically uses a prefix in "`YYYY/MM/dd/HH`" UTC time format for delivered Amazon S3 objects\.
 You can add to the start of this prefix\.
 For more information, see [Amazon S3 Object Name Format](basic-deliver.md#s3-object-name)\.

+## Choose Sumo Logic for Your Destination<a name="create-destination-sumo-logic"></a>

+This section describes options for using **Sumo Logic** for your destination\.
+For more information, see [https://www\.sumologic\.com](https://www.sumologic.com)\.

+**To choose **Sumo Logic** for your destination**
++ On the **Choose destination** page, provide values for the following fields:
+ **Destination**
+Choose **Third\-party service provider** and then in the drop\-down menu, choose **Sumo Logic**\.
+ **HTTP endpoint URL**
+Specify the URL for the HTTP endpoint in the following format: `https://deployment name.sumologic.net/receiver/v1/kinesis/dataType/access token`\.
+The URL must be an HTTPS URL\.
+ **Content encoding**
+Kinesis Data Firehose uses content encoding to compress the body of a request before sending it to the destination\.
+Choose **GZIP** or **Disabled** to enable/disable content encoding of your request\.
+ **Parameters \- optional**
+Kinesis Data Firehose includes these key\-value pairs in each HTTP call\.
+These parameters can help you identify and organize your destinations\.
+ **Retry duration**
+Specify how long Kinesis Data Firehose retries sending data to New Relic\.
+After sending data, Kinesis Data Firehose first waits for an acknowledgment from the HTTP endpoint\.
+If an error occurs or the acknowledgment doesn’t arrive within the acknowledgment timeout period, Kinesis Data Firehose starts the retry duration counter\.
+It keeps retrying until the retry duration expires\.
+After that, Kinesis Data Firehose considers it a data delivery failure and backs up the data to your Amazon S3 bucket\.
+Every time that Kinesis Data Firehose sends data to the HTTP endpoint \(either the initial attempt or a retry\), it restarts the acknowledgement timeout counter and waits for an acknowledgement from the HTTP endpoint\.
+Even if the retry duration expires, Kinesis Data Firehose still waits for the acknowledgment until it receives it or the acknowledgement timeout period is reached\.
+If the acknowledgment times out, Kinesis Data Firehose determines whether there's time left in the retry counter\.
+If there is time left, it retries again and repeats the logic until it receives an acknowledgment or determines that the retry time has expired\.
+If you don't want Kinesis Data Firehose to retry sending data, set this value to 0\.
+ **S3 backup mode**
+Choose whether to back up all the events that Kinesis Data Firehose sends to the specified New Relic or only the ones for which delivery to the HTTP endpoint fails\.
+If you require high data durability, turn on this backup mode for all events\.
+Also consider backing up all events initially, until you verify that your data is getting indexed correctly in New Relic\.
+ **S3 backup bucket**
+Choose an existing backup bucket or create a new one\.
+ **Backup S3 bucket prefix**
+\(Optional\) To use the default prefix for Amazon S3 objects, leave this option blank\.
+Kinesis Data Firehose automatically uses a prefix in "`YYYY/MM/dd/HH`" UTC time format for delivered Amazon S3 objects\.
+You can add to the start of this prefix\.
+For more information, see [Amazon S3 Object Name Format](basic-deliver.md#s3-object-name)\.